What To Expect At The Time Of Your First Visit:

 “How is payment handled?”

 Dr. Taylor prefers payment in full at the time of services rendered, however he can arrange with you to pay at differing intervals if it is more affordable for you, or in installments if you become financially distressed.
 Fees may sometimes be adjusted if your financial circumstances change.
-Payment can be made in the forms of check, credit card, debit card, or cash.
+Payment can be made in the forms of check, credit card, or debit card.

 For tax purposes, statements for services rendered to you are always available.